tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 {lang="python",linenos=off}
 	from django.utils.decorators import method_decorator

 By associating the `@method_decorator(login_required)` line for both the `get()` and `post()` methods, we are ensuring that neither method can be accessed by users who are not logged into Rango.
 If we were to drop the decorator from the `get()` method, what do you think would happen?
-Users would see the form to add a new category, but given that the `post()` method is still protected, those who are not logged in wouldn't be able to actually create a new category!
+Users would see the form to add a new category, but given that the `post()` method is still protected, those who are not logged in wouldn't be able to create a new category!

 T> ### Why do we need `@method_decorator`?
 T> The `@method_decorator` is required because function decorations (i.e. `login_required()`) [need to be transformed to method decorators](https://docs.djangoproject.com/en/2.2/topics/class-based-views/intro/#decorating-the-class) -- `method_decorator()` achieves this for us.